-Here’s a list of supplies to have in your home in case of a broader outbreak or quarantine.
+Here’s a list of supplies to have in your home in case you need to quarantine.

 It’s recommended that you have enough nonperishable food for two weeks, according to the American Red Cross.
 You can buy a compact bucket of dehydrated meals or shop for long-lasting food you won’t mind eating before it spoils.